 The major cost to employers of employer sanctions comes from the paperwork requirements necessary for effective enforcement.
 GAO's estimate of direct employer costs largely agrees with previous estimates by INS.
 INS estimated employer costs associated with I-9 requirements to be \$182 million a year, of which \$169 million was for personnel costs to prepare the I-9 forms.
 GAO's projection of personnel costs is \$152 million.
-Based on the replies to GAO's of 15 minutes per form and \$10 per hour for labor.
-GAO's employer survey lends support to the 15-minute estimate.
-It found 51 percent of employers saying that an I-9 took less than 10 minutes to complete and 31 percent saying that it took between 10 and 20 minutes.
-Consistent with other GAO (continued...)
+Based on the replies to GAO's employer survey, the INS estimate of employer costs of keeping I-9 records seems reasonable.
+116

-&lt;sup>112 Civil Rights Commission staff May 1989 discussions with the Chicago Commission on Human Relations.
+112 Civil Rights Commission staff May 1989 discussions with the Chicago Commission on Human Relations.